HOME | Post-Op Radiation | Questions & Answers | Diet | Recurrence |Surgery vs Radiation

 3) Avoid wheat, flour, baked goods, and bread, except as a treat.
 You can optionally have 1 – 2 servings a day of other whole grains like oatmeal, brown rice, or quinoa.

-This diet still has a moderate carb content from the 1 – 2 servings of whole grains, beans, whole fruit, and starchy vegetables.
+This diet still has a moderate carb content from the whole grains (1 – 2 servings), beans, whole fruit, and starchy vegetables.

-This is what was studied so successfully in the Spanish Keto Medi Diet, healthy protein + vegetables + olive oil + red wine, but in this list I have included a few more additions likes nuts and berries and plain yogurt.
+This is what was successfully studied in the Spanish Keto Medi Diet, healthy protein + vegetables + olive oil + red wine, but in this list I have included a few more additions likes nuts and berries and plain yogurt.

 Vegetables: all non-starchy vegetables